ThomasSI/angular-scope-socket/README.md

    node server
 ```

-open two or more browser with http://localhost:8080/ and play
+Open two or more browsers with http://localhost:8080/ and play!